Lee Marvin’s Gray Flannel Suit in Point Blank

 When we first see Walker on the ferry from Alcatraz, he wears a light gray shirt and slim black tie (as seen in some of the above screenshots).
 By the time he reaches L.A., Walker has changed into a pale blue cotton poplin shirt with a spread collar, front placket, rear darts, and squared 1-button cuffs.

-He also wears a different slim necktie, this time in blue-gray silk.
+He also wears a different slim necktie, this time in slate blue silk.

 Go Big or Go Home